Briskeby Line: History

-Future
+Line Upgrades

-The Briskeby Line is in poor condition due to insufficient maintenance.
+The Briskeby Line was majorly in poor condition due to insufficient maintenance.
 The transit authorities are in the process of upgrading the line, which will involve new stations, possibly located at more suitable locations.
 A report published by Ruter found several shortcomings in the line.
 In addition to its low technical standard, it often sees operations interrupted by incorrectly parked cars, especially in Riddervolds gate.
 The intersection of Inkognitogata and Riddervolds gate have a curve radius of 16.7 m, which hinders the newer SL95 trams from operating on the line.
-Owing to the use of Inkognitogata the services do not pass through the important transit hub at Solli plass.
+Owing to the use of Inkognitogata, the services do not pass through the important transit hub at Solli plass.

 Ruter is working on plans to make a full upgrade of the line from Briskebyveien to Henrik Ibsens gate.
 The agency is considering two lines of action: either building the route along the current right-of-way, or moving the section from Riddervolds gate and Inkognitoveien to Skovveien.
 The latter would involve that the Briskeby Line link up with the Frogner Line in Frognerveien and run concurrently with it to Solli plass.